magento/devdocs/src/cloud/docker/docker-containers.md

 | [varnish][varnish-container] | Varnish | `--varnish` | 4, 6 |
 | [web][web-container] | NGNIX | `--nginx` | 1.9, latest |

-The `docker:build` command runs in interactive mode and verifies the configured service versions.
+The `ece-docker build:compose` command runs in interactive mode and verifies the configured service versions.
 To skip interactive mode, use the `-n, --no-interaction` option.

 For example, the following command starts the Docker configuration generator in developer mode and specifies PHP version 7.2: